 In 2013-14, there were 12 Federal Pell Grant recipients.
 There were 131 students who received some type of financial assistance, including grants, loans and student employment opportunities.

 Students who demonstrates financial need will be awarded adequate assistance to attend the Curtis Institute of Music.
 No student will have to leave Curtis solely because of financial need.
 Financial assistance for living expenses is based solely on financial need.

 Before turning to Curtis for supplemental assistance, students are expected to utilize funds from non-Curtis sources, including grants, loans, and scholarships available through private, public, and other sources.

+Curtis is now accepting applications for Supplemental Financial Assistance for the 2014-15 school year.
 Prospective students must submit the Curtis Application for Supplemental Financial Assistance and supporting documents no later than March 1.

 Learn more about Curtis financial assistance.